maple trees along fenced country driveway turning red in autumn

 Honeylocust leaves

-Birch is a narrow fast-growing tree that works well when planted in an elegant line along a driveway.
-These trees are known not only for their fast growth rate but also for their ornamental bark that provides year-round interest with its unique peeling characteristic.
+River birch (Betula nigra) is a narrow, fast-growing tree that creates an elegant line when planted along a driveway.
+These trees are prized not only for their quick growth but also for their distinctive peeling bark that provides year-round ornamental interest.
+The bark exfoliates in papery layers, revealing salmon, cream, and cinnamon tones beneath.

 Fast growing Arborvitae for driveway